ramipellumbi/FASTRAQ/README.md

 #### Logging Decorator

 For a quick logging integration, utilize the `@log()` decorator.
-This decorator optionally accepts `{ successMessage, errorMessage }`, which default to `"Successfully completed functionName"` and `error.message`, respectively.
+This decorator optionally accepts `{ successMessage, errorMessage, logArgs }`, which default to `"Successfully completed functionName"`, `error.message`, and `true`, respectively.

 - Success Logs: These are of debug level.
 - Error Logs: These are of error level.
+- Log Args: These are the arguments passed to the function.
+If `true`, the arguments are logged on error.
+If `false`, the arguments are not logged.
 - All logs correspond to the traceId of the initiating request.

 ##### Decorator Example